argp/argp.github.io/_posts/paper-notes/2017-09-14-re-x86-microcode.md

 <a href="https://github.com/RUB-SysSec/Microcode/tree/master/updates">various
 sample updates</a> (in binary and encoded format, and microinstruction source) implementing instrumentation and backdoor PoCs described in the paper.

+The references seem complete, apart from neglecting to cite Ben Hawkes'
+<a href="http://inertiawar.com/microcode/">notes on Intel microcode updates</a>.